aamishbaloch/my_jira_analyzer/README.md

    ```

 3. **Your config.json is automatically ignored by git** - it won't be committed to the repository.

+#### Configuration Options

+**Confluence Publishing:**
+- `default_space`: Default Confluence space for all publishing
+- `default_sprint_completion_parent_page`: Parent page for sprint completion analysis reports
+- `backlog_hygiene_parent_page`: Parent page for backlog hygiene reports

+If parent pages are not specified, reports will be created at the root level of the space.

 ### Getting API Tokens